Bird flu Q&A: What to know to help protect yourself and your pets

 "We're really on alert," says Benjamin Anderson, an infectious disease epidemiologist at the University of Florida.
 "It's a tricky thing to communicate."

-Fears that H5N1 bird flu could unleash a pandemic go back decades, and previous strains of the virus have proven deadly in humans.
+Fears that H5N1 bird flu could unleash a pandemic go back decades, and previous strains of the virus have proven quite deadly in humans.
 That has not been the case during this current outbreak.
-Most infections linked to the strain of bird flu circulating globally in wild birds and U.S. dairy herds — technically known as the 2.3.4.4b clade — have been mild.
+Most infections linked to the strain of bird flu circulating globally in wild birds and U.S. dairy herds — technically known as clade 2.3.4.4b — have been mild.

 But two recent cases are a reminder this isn't a foregone conclusion.

-First, a teenager in Canada was hospitalized, as was a Louisiana resident, after being exposed to backyard flocks.
+First, a teenager in Canada was hospitalized, as was a Louisiana resident who was exposed to backyard flocks.
 In each, genetic analysis suggests mutations may have emerged as the virus replicated inside of them.
 However, there's no evidence any of this has led to human-to-human spread.

 "The difficult thing is it's hard to know how much of a heads up we're going to get that things are changing," says Richard Webby, a virologist who studies avian influenza at St. Jude Children's Research Hospital.